US-China Relations in the Trump 2.0 Era: A Timeline

 On January 20, 2025, former President Donald Trump signed an executive order to delay the enforcement of a TikTok ban for an additional 75 days.

-Under the terms of the executive order, the U.S. Department of Justice will refrain from enforcing the Foreign Adversary Controlled Applications Act, which had been passed with broad bipartisan support in Congress and signed into law by former President Joe Biden in April 2024.
+Under the terms of the executive order, the U.S. Department of Justice will refrain from enforcing the Foreign Adversary Controlled Applications Act, which was passed with broad bipartisan support in Congress and signed into law by former President Joe Biden in April 2024.
 The Act required TikTok to either sell its U.S. operations to an American or allied buyer or face a ban, effective January 19, 2025.

 Prior to his inauguration, Trump had pledged on social media to take executive action to prevent the law from taking effect.
 Following this announcement, TikTok restored access for existing users after the app had been offline for more than 12 hours from Saturday night to Sunday afternoon.